minhanhvu/Determinants-of-second-hand-car-prices/README.md

 </p>

 The results show that car age, mileage, horsepower, and gear type have significant impacts on the variation of car prices.
 - The cost of the BMW car decreases by 860 euros for every additional year of age.
 Every thousand kilometers the car run drives down its price by 76 euro.
-I consider these effects to be aligned with economic norms.
-Car age and mileage are indicators of the car's wear and tear, and signify the risk of malfunction.
+I consider these effects to be aligned with economic norms as car age and mileage indicate the risk of malfunction.
 Therefore, customers are less willing to pay for old cars.
-- On the other hand, the higher the horsepower, which indicates the rapidness of a car's engine, the higher the price.
+- On the other hand, the higher the horsepower, the higher the price.
 Besides, comparing two cars with similar profiles, an automatic BMW car is on average 2,104 euro more expensive than a BMW manual car.

 Overall, the model explains 81% of the changes in car prices, demonstrating strong explanatory power.